awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 ## Logging<a name="client-application-windows-how-to-enable-diagnostic-logging-user"></a>

-To help with troubleshooting if you experience an issue when using the AppStream 2\.0 client, you can enable logging\.
-When you enable logging, diagnostic log files are sent to AWS\.
-You can enable automatic logging when you install the AppStream 2\.0 client, or after you install the client\.
+To help with troubleshooting if an issue with the AppStream 2\.0 client occurs, you can enable diagnostic logging\.
+The log files that are sent to AppStream 2\.0 \(AWS\) include detailed information about your device and connection to the AWS network\.
+You can enable automatic log uploads so that these files are sent to AppStream 2\.0 \(AWS\) automatically\.
+You can also upload log files on an as\-needed basis, before or during an AppStream 2\.0 streaming session\.

+**Automatic logging**

+You can enable automatic logging when you install the AppStream 2\.0 client\.
 For information about how to enable automatic logging when you install the AppStream 2\.0 client, see step 5 in [Setup](#client-application-windows-installation-user)\.

+**On\-demand logging**

-If you experience an issue during an AppStream 2\.0 streaming session, you can also send log files manually on an as\-needed basis\.
+If an issue occurs during an AppStream 2\.0 streaming session, you can also send log files on an as\-needed basis\.
+If an issue occurs that causes the AppStream 2\.0 client to stop responding, a notification prompts you to choose whether to send an error report and the associated log files to AppStream 2\.0 \(AWS\)\.

-The following procedures describe how to enable automatic logging after you install the AppStream 2\.0 client, and how to send log files manually during an AppStream 2\.0 streaming session\.
+The following procedures describe how to send log files before you sign in to an AppStream 2\.0 streaming session and during an AppStream 2\.0 streaming session\.

-**To enable automatic logging after AppStream 2\.0 client installation**
+**To send log files before an AppStream 2\.0 streaming session**

-1. On your local PC where the AppStream 2\.0 client is installed, in the lower left of your screen, choose the Windows search icon on the taskbar, and type **AppStream** in the Search box\.
+1. On your local PC where the AppStream 2\.0 client is installed, in the lower left of your screen, choose the Windows search icon on the taskbar, and enter **AppStream** in the Search box\.

 1. In the search results, select ** Amazon AppStream** to start the AppStream 2\.0 client\.

 1. At the bottom of the AppStream 2\.0 sign\-in page, choose the **Send Diagnostic Logs** link\.

-1. To continue connecting to AppStream 2\.0, if your AppStream 2\.0 administrator has provided you with a web address \(URL\) to use to connect to AppStream 2\.0 for application streaming, enter the URL, and choose **Connect**\.
+1. To continue connecting to AppStream 2\.0, if your AppStream 2\.0 administrator has provided you with a web address \(URL\) to use to connect to AppStream 2\.0 for application streaming, enter the URL, and then choose **Connect**\.

-**To send log files manually during an AppStream 2\.0 streaming session\.**
+**To send log files during an AppStream 2\.0 streaming session**

 1. If you are not already connected to AppStream 2\.0 and streaming an application, use the AppStream 2\.0 client to start a streaming session\.